 - Gaps Under Doors: The tiny space beneath your front or back door, or even your garage door, is more than ample for a cockroach to crawl through.
 Consider installing door sweeps or thresholds to seal these gaps.

-- Utility Lines: Places where utility lines (like cable, electric, or gas lines) enter your home can sometimes have gaps large enough for cockroaches.
+- Utility Lines: Places where utility lines (such as cable, electric, or gas lines) enter your home can sometimes have gaps large enough for cockroaches.
 Sealing these entry points can be an effective deterrent.

 How to Prevent Cockroaches in 7 Steps

-3. Moisture Control: Address any plumbing issues promptly and avoid leaving stagnant water anywhere.
+- Moisture Control: Address any plumbing issues promptly, and avoid leaving stagnant water anywhere.
 Consider using dehumidifiers in particularly damp areas of your home.

 The Best Home Cockroach Treatment